briandorsey/til.cafe/content/blog/working-copy-is-handy.md

 summary=""
 +++

-If you use gut and have an iOS device, check it out: https://workingcopy.app
+If you use git and have an iOS device, check it out: [https://workingcopy.app](https://workingcopy.app)